doublesecretagency/craft-notifier/docs/getting-started/permissions.md

 ##### `Use the Dynamic Recipients type`

-Allows users to select and configure the [Dynamic Recipients](/recipients/types/dynamic-recipients) recipient type, which executes custom Twig snippets at dispatch time.
+Allows users to select and configure the [Dynamic Recipients](/recipients/types/dynamic-recipients) recipient type, which executes custom Twig snippets at send time.
 Nested beneath "Save notifications" because authoring those snippets is a privileged action.

 :::warning ⚠️ Security Warning - For Highly Trusted Users Only!
 Do not grant "Use the Dynamic Recipients type" permission to untrusted users, because it will allow them to execute arbitrary Twig code at runtime.